yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multimap-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca obiekt alokatora przechowywane.
+Funkcja elementu członkowskiego zwraca przechowywany obiekt alokatora.

 ### <a name="example"></a>Przykład